AMENA AFRICA

 Why Africa’s Construction Market?

-Africa’s Construction Market Report is segmented by sector (commercial construction, residential construction, industrial construction, infrastructure (transportation) construction, and energy and utility construction), Construction type (additions, demolition, and new construction), and Region (Eastern Africa, Western Africa, Southern Africa, and Northern Africa).The African construction market size is estimated at USD 58.42 billion in 2024, and is expected to reach USD 74.81 billion by 2029, growing at a CAGR of 5.07% during the forecast period (2024-2029).
+Africa’s Construction Market Report is segmented by sector (commercial construction, residential construction, industrial construction, infrastructure (transportation) construction, and energy and utility construction), Construction type (additions, demolition, and new construction), and Region (Eastern Africa, Western Africa, Southern Africa, and Northern Africa).The African construction market size is estimated at US$58.42 billion in 2024, and is expected to reach US$74.81 billion by 2029, growing at a CAGR of 5.07% during the forecast period (2024-2029).

 Despite near-term challenges, the medium- to long-term outlook remains positive.
 Over the short term, investment in the construction industry may be driven by government spending in the infrastructure sector.
 The African construction industry is the target destination for most large economies because of accruing benefits, such as the availability of natural resources, huge investment opportunities in energy and infrastructure, cheap labor, and a fast-growing consumer market.